 Nestled among towering downtown buildings and the buzzing big city atmosphere in Oklahoma City is a 17-acre expanse of breathtaking gardens.
 The Myriad Botanical Garden is an oasis packed with seasonal plants, exciting water features and lush vegetation as far as the eye can see.
 Toss out a picnic blanket and breathe in the sweet scent of exotic and native plants throughout the garden.
 Or, seek out one of the garden’s complimentary tables, many of them shaded, which are scattered throughout the verdant space.

 Set out on a serene walk through Red Rock Canyon Adventure Park in Hinton to find the ideal spot for your outdoor meal.
 Settle into a leisurely picnic among the towering canyon walls for a unique escape.
 The park sits on the land that was once a stop along the historic California Trail, and visitors to this site will glimpse amazing pieces of history including wagon wheel ruts left by early settlers.
 The park is beautiful year-round, though picnickers are in for a real treat if they visit in the early fall.
 Crisp air compliments the stunning color changes of the Caddo maple trees that blanket the area with gorgeous hues of red, orange and yellow.

 The options are endless when you picnic at Roman Nose State Park in Watonga.
-Spread your blanket near Big Spring to soak in the sounds of a calming waterfall during your meal, paddle your meal to the center of one of two lakes located within the park or dine poolside at Roman Nose Lodge before taking a dip into the remarkable swimming pool.
+Spread your blanket near Big Spring to soak in the sounds of a calming waterfall during your meal, paddle your meal to the center of one of two lakes located within the park.
 Whether seeking views of expansive canyon walls, impressive gypsum rock cliffs or calm creeks, you’re sure to find your ideal picnic place.